open3e/open3e/README.md

 **Hint: If you get an error like "A "pyproject.toml" file was found, but editable mode currently requires a setup.py based build." you are running an old pip version.
 Editable mode requires pip version >= 21.1.**

+# Changelog

+### 0.5.9 (2025-09-19)
+* Fixed issue #274 (addressing mode `0x068c.[505,506]`)

+### 0.5.8 (2025-07-08)
+* Added support for data points 2405-2408, 2643, 3335-3338
+* Improved support for sub-dids
+* Improved handling for undefined codecs

+### 0.5.7 (2025-06-15)
+* Added support for data points 2413-2416 & 2452-2455

+### 0.5.6 (2025-06-04)
+* Added support for data points of energy meters, DIDs 3228 to 3231

+### 0.5.5 (2025-04-22)
+* Output on command line always uses json data format

+### 0.5.x (2025-03-14)
+* Reading and writing of subs and using plain text implemented:<br>
+`open3e -r 0x680.256.2` returns `{'ID': 31, 'Text': 'HPMUMASTER'}`<br>
+`open3e -r 0x680.BusIdentification.DeviceProperty` returns the same result,<br>
+`open3e -r Vical.BusIdentification.DeviceProperty` also the same if you named your 0x680 ECU to 'Vical' in devices.json.<br>
+Same way working with writing values.
+Text and numeric form can get mixed.
+Case not sensitive.
+Can be used with 'complete' datapoints as well.
+* Defaults `-c can0` and `-cnfg devices.json` implemented so no need to specify 'usually' (except you use different settings).
+If devices.json not found arg default will be ignored.
+* All data point codecs defined are checked for correct length values.
+If you get an assert error please check you customer specific data point definitions!
+* System information, specifically connected devices and their features, is now published when requesting it via the command `{"mode": "system"}`.